hyperledger-labs/splice/cluster/README.md

 ### Cluster Management Operations

-Operations against GCE clusters are complicated by the facts that there are more than one cluster and these clusters are usually shared.
-To accommodate this, there is a [`deployment`](/deployment) directory that is used to manage the configuration of each cluster.
-Each extant cluster has a directory under `deployments` and operations against that cluster must be invoked from within that directory.
+Operations against GCE clusters are complicated by the fact that there is more than one cluster, and the clusters have different connection paramaters.
+To accommodate this, there is a directory under [`cluster/deployment`](/cluster/deployment) for each cluster that contains the connection configuration specific to that cluster.
+Operations against that cluster must be invoked from within that directory.
 This reduces the possibility of operating on the wrong cluster, and allows the use of the `.envrc` mechanism to provide whatever configuration is necessary to identify a given cluster.

 Available operations include: